Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 - feeModelMethod: fee model method (integer), 0 means the next parameter (bytes) containts a fee model smart contract address at the very begining.
 - bytes: model-specific address (optioanl) and parameters

+## Thought on Fee Percentage as basic points
+we can use a number to represent the basic points, not percentage.
+Thus 1% is expressed as 100, and 100% is expressed as 100000.
+Thus a uint16 is good enough to express a percentage.
+0.00001525902x